lfoppiano/supercon2/docs/data_workflow/readme.md

-# SuperCon 2 current workflow
+# SuperCon 2 data workflows

 This is a living document describing the current SuperCon 2 worklow and documenting the proposed changes aiming to improve the efficiency and quality of the automatically extracted database.